What's involved?

 • Be eligible for Medicare

-• Self-identify as having ancestry from at least one of the following communities: Filipino, Lebanese, or Vietnamese
+• Self-identify as having ancestry from at least one of the following communities: Filipino, Vietnamese, Lebanese, Tongan, Samoan, or Fijian

 • Be able to donate a blood sample in Victoria or New South Wales